Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 The report recommends

-It also recommends that the threshold of being two and a half times the legal limit should be applied to the new and lower limit of 50mg of alcohol in 100ml of blood and that the Government should move swiftly to close a loophole which allows high risk offenders to drive, once their disqualification has expired and before they have been assessed by a Department for Transport approved doctor.
+The high risk offender scheme should continue to operate as it does presently, however the threshold of being two and a half times the legal limit should be applied to the new lower limit of 50mg of alcohol in 100ml of blood (once and if implemented) and that the Government should move swiftly to close a loophole which allows high risk offenders to drive, once their disqualification has expired and the DVLA had received their application BUT before they have been assessed by a Department for Transport approved doctor to assess their fitness to drive.

-(i) 87.5 microgrammes per 100 millilitres of breath, or
+• 87.5 microgrammes per 100 millilitres of breath, or

-(ii) 200 milligrammes per 100 millilitres of blood, or
+• 200 milligrammes per 100 millilitres of blood, or

-(iii) 267.5 milligrammes per 100 millilitres of urine; OR
+• 267.5 milligrammes per 100 millilitres of urine; OR

 Those drivers who are classed as high risk offenders need to attend a medical arranged by the DVLA in order to determine their fitness to drive before they are issued a full driving licence once any period of disqualification has been served.